 How Many Bank Accounts Should I Have?

-• You should have at least one or two bank accounts to cover your personal saving and daily transactional needs.
+• You should have at least 1-2 bank accounts for your savings and daily transactions.

-• Maintaining multiple accounts with different financial institutions might help you stick to a budget and save money.
+• Multiple accounts might help you stick to a budget.

-• While multiple bank accounts can be easier to a point, the more you have the more there is to maintain.
+• While multiple bank accounts can help you organize your money, the more you have, the more there is to maintain.

 The way you relate to your money, as well as your marital and employment statuses, will ultimately inform the number of bank accounts you should open.